svenskscifi/karinboye/README.md

- More examples of generated poems, can be found in the textfile (exampleresults.txt).
+ More examples of generated poems, can be found in the textfile: <i>exampleresults.txt</i>

  # Test the trained model